Muschamp Rd

 Content is still King

 So what does all this have to do with search engine optimization?
 Well how do you think I found those hobby and niche sites, via a search engine or perhaps by a mailing list or usenet group.
 And as someone who has maintained a hobby site by hand for a long time.
-As of September 2022 it would be over twenty years.
 I can tell you next big things come and go, but lots and lots and lots of text is forever.
 Content is still king.

 Vanity is Popular